-Due to the onboard electronics, the maximum operating temperature of the SMD34E2 is limited to 203° F/95°C. The motor by itself has a maximum operating temperature of 266° F/130°C. Depending on the operating current setting, move profiles, idle time, and the idle current reduction setting, it is possible to exceed these temperatures in a thermally isolated environment.
+Due to the onboard electronics, the maximum operating temperature of the SMD34E2 is limited to 203°F/95°C. The motor by itself has a maximum operating temperature of 266°F/130°C. Depending on the operating current setting, move profiles, idle time, and the idle current reduction setting, it is possible to exceed these temperatures in a thermally isolated environment.
 As explained in the mounting section, mounting the SMD34E2 to a large metal heatsink is the best way to limit the operating temperature of the device.
-Operating temperature should be monitored during system startup to verify that the maximum motor temperature remains below its 203° F/95°C specification.
-SMD34E2 devices have an onboard thermistor and will remove motor current if the operating temperature exceeds this limit.
-Ovetemperature faults are also reported in the Network Input Data.
+Operating temperature should be monitored during system startup to verify that the maximum motor temperature remains below its 203°F/95°C specification.
+SMD34E2 devices have an onboard thermistor that monitors the temperature of the electronics and will remove motor current if their operating temperature this limit.
+These ovetemperature faults are also reported in the Network Input Data.